brevzin/cpp_proposals/3394_annotations/annotations.md

 # Introduction

-Ever since writing [@P1240R0] ("Scalable Reflection in C++"), but more so since [@P2996R0] ("Reflection for C++26"), we have been requested to add a capability to annotate declarations in a way that reflection can observe.
-For example, Jeremy Ong presented compelling arguments in a post to the SG7 reflector: https://lists.isocpp.org/sg7/2023/10/0450.php.
-Corentin Jabot also noticed the need while P1240 was evolving and wrote [@P1887R0] ("Reflection on Attributes"), which proposes syntax not entirely unlike what we present here.
+Ever since writing [@P1240R0]{.title}, but more so since [@P2996R0]{.title}, we have been requested to add a capability to annotate declarations in a way that reflection can observe.
+For example, Jeremy Ong presented compelling arguments in a post to the [SG7 reflector](https://lists.isocpp.org/sg7/2023/10/0450.php).
+Corentin Jabot also noticed the need while P1240 was evolving and wrote [@P1887R0]{.title}, which proposes syntax not entirely unlike what we present here.

 In early versions of P2996 (and P1240 before that), a workaround was to encode properties in the template arguments of alias template specializations: